Last updated January 2026

 Ideal for Italian opulence and refined dining in the heart of the theatre district…

-Tucked away on the lower ground floor of the luxury, high camp hotel Broadwick Soho, Dear Jackie is a destination that exudes Italian opulence and glamour, in that kind of big-hearted, extravagant way that we love so much about Bel Paese.
+On the lower ground floor of the luxury, high camp hotel Broadwick Soho, Dear Jackie is a destination that exudes Italian opulence and glamour, in that kind of big-hearted, extravagant way that we love so much about Bel Paese.

 Located in the heart (or, should that be bowels?) of London’s theatre district, it’s the perfect spot for an early evening dinner before emerging blinking into the light, ready to once again be plunged into darkness at the theatre.

-The recently launched pre-theatre menu at Dear Jackie is a curation of some of the restaurant’s most-loved dishes, served, in true Dear Jackie style, with a fair amount of flourish.
+The pre-theatre menu at Dear Jackie is a curation of some of the restaurant’s most-loved dishes, served, in true Dear Jackie style, with a fair amount of flourish.
 The ambiance is set with Murano lighting, crimson silk walls, and plush banquettes, ensuring a truly special experience to sink into, even if you are only commencing your evening here, rather than the evening taking you over.

 Website: broadwicksoho.com